BiscuitBobby/BoxUI-A_GUI_interface_for_Distrobox/README.md

 ## General Info:
 -Easily resizable without usability issues

--Tested on window managers and different desktop environment
+-Tested on i3, Sway, Gnome and KDE plasme

 -This app has only been tested extensively with Konsole and Fedora